-Said to be one of the most beautiful squares in Europe, the Gendarmenmarkt is certainly one of Berlin's most impressive squares that was created as a market place in the 17th century.
-During World War II most of the buildings were destroyed, but have since been returned to their former glory.
+Said to be one of the most beautiful squares in Europe, the Gendarmenmarkt is certainly one of the most impressive in Berlin, created as a market place in the 17th century.
+During World War II most of the buildings surrounding the square were destroyed, but have since been reconstructed and returned to their former glory.
 The square is dominated by the beautiful Konzerthaus (concert house), which is home to the Berlin Symphony Orchestra, and a special place to catch a performance.
-The other famous buildings on the square are the twin churches of Deutscher Dom and Franzosischer Dom, identical German and French Cathedrals, which are well worth a visit.
+The other famous buildings on the square are the twin churches of Deutscher Dom and Franzosischer Dom, identical German and French cathedrals, which are well worth a visit.
 The square stays busy even in winter, when Gendarmenmarkt is host to Berlin's best Christmas market and various concerts.
 Surrounding the plaza are a number of cafes and restaurants where visitors can rest their feet and get a good view of passersby; it is a popular area for locals to enjoy their lunch breaks.
 There are usually musicians performing in the square as well which adds to the atmosphere.
 The Gendarmenmarkt is also really lovely at night, when the buildings are illuminated.
-There's a really fabulous chocolate shop near the Hilton Hotel!

 Transport: Bus N6 or U-bahn U2 and U6